10 – Front Row Seat

 Our Top 10 Richard Marx songs list looks at a veteran songwriter who wrote many hits for various artists and then celebrated a successful solo career.
-With one of the most successful debut albums in history, Richard Marx arrived big time on the music scene in 1987 with three consecutive top 10 singles and a number one record.
-He would go on to become an incredible successful solo artist with a string of hits albums.
-In an eight year span between 1987 and 1995, he would score fourteen top 20 hits and three number one hit singles.
+With one of the most successful debut albums in history, Richard Marx arrived on the music scene in 1987 with three consecutive top-10 singles and a number-one record.
+He would become an incredibly successful solo artist with a string of hit albums.
+In eight years between 1987 and 1995, he would score fourteen top 20 hits and three number one hit singles.
 Richard Marx was also so much more than a hit songwriter.
-The man is a super talented multi instrumentalist and superior vocalist.
-He has appeared on hundred of recordings and has collaborated with many legendary musical artists including Ringo Starr, Luther Vandross, Fee Waybill and The Tubes, Barbra Streisand, Chicago, Kenny Loggins and so many more.
+The man is a super-talented multi-instrumentalist and superior vocalist.
+He has appeared on hundreds of recordings and has collaborated with many legendary musical artists, including Ringo Starr, Luther Vandross, Fee Waybill and The Tubes, Barbra Streisand, Chicago, Kenny Loggins, and so many more.
 The mark of Richard Marx is all over pop music of the past forty years.
-Here is 10 of our favorite Richard Marx Songs.
+Here are 10 of our favorite Richard Marx Songs.

 # 10 – Front Row Seat

-You don’t have to only go back to the 1980s because Richard Marx is still releasing great music in 2020.
-We open up our top 10 Richard Marx songs list with a great new song from Richard Marx’s most recent and spectacular album titled Limitless.
-“Front Row Seat,” was the fourth single released from the album.
-There are so many great songs on the record, but we just we liked this one the most.
+You don’t have to go back to the 1980s because Richard Marx is still releasing great music in 2020.
+We open our top 10 Richard Marx songs list with a great new song from Richard Marxx’s most recent and spectacular album, Limitless.
+“Front Row Seat” was the fourth single released from the album.
+So many great songs are on the record, but we liked this one the most.
 Limitless was Richard Marx’s first studio album in six years.

 # 9 – Satisfied

 There are two sides to Richard Marx.
-There is the beautiful melodic slow ballads side.
+There is the beautiful melodic slow ballad side.
 And of course, there is the Eagles style upbeat melodic rocker side.
 We tried to mix up this Richard Marx songs list with the best of both of those words.
-Obviously the song “Satisfied,” defines the rocking side of Richard Marx.
+The song “Satisfied” defines the rocking side of Richard Marx.
 And it’s a great one.
-“Satisfied,” was also a huge hit for Richard Marx.
-“Satisfied,” was a number one record.
+“Satisfied” was also a massive hit for Richard Marx.
+“Satisfied” was a number one record.

 The song hit number one on the Billboard Hot 100 in 1989.
 It was the second of three number one singles Richard Marx would celebrate during his spectacular solo recording career.
-The song was issued as the first single from his 1989 sophomore album entitled Repeat Offender.
+The song was the first single from his 1989 sophomore album Repeat Offender.

 # 8 – Hazard

-Somewhere in between the rockers and the ballads were the mid temp gems.
-The song “Hazard,” falls into that category.
-Richard Marx has always been a top tier songwriter for other artists.
-The songs “Hazard,” defines the art of pop songwriting in so many ways.
-“Hazard,” was released in 1992 on the album entitled Rush Street.
+Somewhere in between the rockers and the ballads were the mid-tempo gems.
+The song “Hazard” falls into that category.
+Richard Marx has always been a top-tier songwriter for other artists.
+The song “Hazard” defines the art of pop songwriting in so many ways.
+“Hazard” was released in 1992 on the album entitled Rush Street.
 The song was issued as the first single from the record.
 Once again, Richard Marx had a top 10 hit on his hands as the song hit number nine on the Billboard Hot 100.
 It was the third album of four straight albums in a row to deliver top 10 hits.
 That’s impressive.

 # 7 – Angelia

-Continuing with our top 10 Richard Marx songs list we turn to a fan favorite.
+Continuing with our top 10 Richard Marx songs list, we become a fan favorite.
 This great mid-tempo classic was released on Richard Marx’s Repeat Offender record.
 The song was released as the third single from the album.
-It was also the third single from the record to break the Billboard Hot 100.
+It was the third single from the record to break the Billboard Hot 100.
 The song peaked at number four.

 # 6 – Hold On To The Nights

-The Richard Marx song “Hold Onto The Nights,” would become the singer songwriter’s first number one record.
+The Richard Marx song “Hold Onto The Nights” would become the singer-songwriter’s first number-one record.
 The song was released on Richard Marx’s debut album entitled Richard Marx.
 It was the fourth single released from the record.
 This was a ballad that drove the girls crazy.
-While he had fans of all genders, it would be the female audience that would become his most loyal followers.
+While he had fans of all genders, the female audience became his most loyal followers.

 # 5 – Now & Forever

 As we venture into the top half of our top 10 Richard Marx songs list we turn to the classic Richard Marx song “Now & Forever.”
-The 80s unleashed a whole new set of songs that would replace many standards used for years in weddings.
+The 80s unleashed a new set of songs that would replace many standards used for years in weddings.
 Songs by Joe Cocker, Carole King, The Bangles and so many more would become first dance classics.
 Richard Marx added to that mix with the song “Now & Forever.”
-It was a love song Richard Marx stated was written for his wife, actress Cynthia Rhodes.
+Richard Marx stated it was a love song written for his wife, actress Cynthia Rhodes.

 # 4 – Endless Summer Nights

-“Endless Summer Nights,” was the third single released from Richard Marx’s debut album.
-It was also the song that Richard Marx used as a demo in trying to get a record deal.
+“Endless Summer Nights” was the third single released from Richard Marx’s debut album.
+It was also the song Richard Marx used as a demo to get a record deal.
 An experience in which he was turned down multiple times.
-I would have loved to see the faces of those record executives as they watched Richard Marx’s debut album eventually go triple platinum and become one of the most successful and biggest selling albums of all time.
+I would have loved to see the faces of those record executives as they watched Richard Marx’s debut album eventually go triple platinum and become one of the most successful and biggest-selling albums of all time.

 # 3 – Should’ve Known Better

 It’s amazing how many top 10 singles Richard Marx has released throughout his career.
 We wanted to remind everyone of how many he had by including many of them on this top 10 Richard Marx songs list.
-However, his albums are also filled with brilliantly well written songs that should also not be ignored.
+However, his albums are also filled with brilliantly well-written songs that should not be ignored.
 We highly recommend that you check out the rest of his catalog.

 # 2 – Right Here Waiting